HatfieldChair/HatfieldStandingOrders/StandingOrders.md

   4. Environmental reps should consider and consult with the wider student body on more radical approaches to reducing our carbon footprint – for example by considering catering programmes like "Meat Free Monday" as seen at several Oxbridge colleges.
   5. Hatfield executive committee should **publicly declare a Climate Emergency** , outlining the tangible ways in which the common room will seek to reduce our carbon emissions and aim for sustainability in all our actions and decision making.
 Targets for sustainability should be made public and well-advertised to ensure greater accountability to the student body.

-## Appendix 3: Independence Provisions

-2.1 Governance Committee can make technical changes to the jcr standing orders to ensure compliance with the constitution of the charitable incorporated organization (CIO) during the Common Room's transition to an independent charity.

 ## Extension of Compliance and Governance Officer's Term